PatchaIT/TheRenewTTS/README.md

   - Flag to preview textually in chat the reading text
   - Channel owner doesn't need to pay anymore to use TTS
   - Possibility to allow choosing TTS language into chat command
+- 2023/12/03 v1.1.0 -
+  - Fixed issue with sometimes custom settings not correctly loaded
+  - Thanks Chidinma for testing!

 ## Getting Started